lylyhecker/iTravel-Guide/README.md

 ### Key features
 - Google Maps powered home screen with markers for all points of interest.
 - Tap a marker to recenter the camera and open a detail sheet with bilingual descriptions.
+- Switch to the new **Novel** tab inside the detail sheet to read short-form fiction inspired by each landmark.
+- Use the **Generate questions** button to synthesize fill-in-the-blank prompts from the story using the built-in offline AI heuristic.
 - Quick language toggle (Vietnamese ↔ English) from the summary card.
 - Graceful fallbacks when quiz functionality or long-form content is unavailable.